-- 6. Post-appointment, the Receiver has uncovered numerous undisclosed and/or unrecorded liabilities, financial obligations, and agreements with former employees as described in more detail below and in the exhibits to this report.
-These problems have further complicated potential transactions and, in some cases, materially and negatively impacting the feasibility of individual projects. - 7.
-The Receiver has uncovered and been made aware of numerous unrecorded liabilities related to project financing, development operations, and other matters.
+6. Post-appointment, the Receiver has uncovered numerous undisclosed and/or unrecorded liabilities, financial obligations, and agreements with former employees as described in more detail below and in the exhibits to this report.
+These problems have further complicated potential transactions and, in some cases, have materially and negatively impacted the feasibility of individual projects.

+7. The Receiver has uncovered and been made aware of numerous unrecorded liabilities related to project financing, development operations, and other matters.
 In addition, many agreements executed between PSW, or PSW-related development entities, were highly unfavorable to PSW.
 Joint Venture partners and other parties were contractually allowed to take control of projects and to take actions adverse to PSW, such as removing PSW as manager or preventing PSW from making certain operating decisions.
+These unexpected limitations dampened interest from potential investors and buyers.
+In the case of the Ellie May project, the JV Partner effectively controlled the entire project which practically prevented the Receiver from selling PSW's interest to any unrelated third party.

-These unexpected limitations dampened interest from potential investors and buyers. - 8.
-As described in more detail below, by the end of 2023, the Receiver determined that the pre-receivership general consensus from the Constituent Representatives did not accurately reflect the circumstances of PSW.
+8. As described in more detail below, by the end of 2023, the Receiver determined that the pre-receivership consensus from the Constituent Representatives did not accurately reflect the circumstances of PSW.
 In particular, the Receiver has discovered that the value of the Developments, the value of the Receivership Entities as a going concern, and the ability of the Receivership Entities to continue operations as going concerns was unreasonably optimistic and wholly inaccurate.
 For example, the Receiver determined that PSW is likely ineligible for any portion of the \$4.2 million of employment tax credit refund, and that pre-Receivership, PSW had filed a non-compliant refund request.
 As a result, the Receiver had no choice but to change course in the administration of the Receivership to focus on monetizing the remaining assets and reducing administrative costs.

-- 9. Prior to the Appointment Date, PSW operated and invested in alternate lines of business (collectively, the "Extraneous Businesses"), which were financially unsuccessful including (i) home owner association ("HOA") management services; (ii) a company named "Fixed Maintenance" that provided plumbing, painting, electrical and other services to the Receivership Entities and third-party customers; (iii) minority ownership of ePropertyCare ("EPC") (with an option for full acquisition), a smart building property technology (aka proptech) company, with an option to purchase EPC; (iv) EPC software to manage PSW controlled projects; and (v) minority ownership (with plans of full acquisition) of HomBase, a complimentary prop-tech software company for property owners and managers, which was recently sold. - 10.
-The Extraneous Businesses generated significant net losses for PSW and were a cash drain.
+9. Prior to the Appointment Date, PSW operated and invested in alternate lines of business (collectively, the "Extraneous Businesses"), which were financially unsuccessful including (i) home owner association ("HOA") management services; (ii) a company named "Fixed Maintenance" that provided plumbing, painting, electrical and other services to the Receivership Entities and third-party customers; (iii) minority ownership of ePropertyCare ("EPC") (with an option for full acquisition), a smart building property technology (aka prop-tech) company, with an option to purchase EPC; (iv) EPC software to manage PSW controlled projects; and (v) minority ownership (with plans of full acquisition) of HomBase, a complimentary proptech software company for property owners and managers, which was recently sold.

+10. The Extraneous Businesses generated significant net losses for PSW and were a cash drain.
 The administrator managing HomBase provides regular status reports to the Receiver.
 Those reports project that PSW will only recover a portion of the \$1.45 million it invested.
 The Receiver is collecting accounts receivable for Fixed Maintenance, whose operations were shuttered prior to the Receivership.
 The Receiver retained a collection agency to support the collection of most of the remaining receivables.
-The Extraneous Businesses are unlikely to yield significant money to the Receivership. - 11.
-The Receiver prepared an analysis of the pre- and post-acquisition financial activity related to Fixed Maintenance.
+The Extraneous Businesses are unlikely to yield significant money to the Receivership.

+11. The Receiver prepared an analysis of the pre- and post-acquisition financial activity related to Fixed Maintenance.
 The preliminary findings are that PSW funds were regularly comingled with Fixed Maintenance funds and that PSW provided more than \$1 million in working capital between the acquisition date in May 2022 and July 31, 2023.